 end

--- nearly all strategies will want to check the trades each day for StopLoss or ProfitTarget
+-- check open trades on each tick for StopLoss or ProfitTarget or adjustments.

 for _, trade in portfolio:trades() do